AKUA MIND BODY

 “A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

--Brene Brown
+Brene Brown

-AKUA Mind and Body
+AKUA Mind Body

 No matter where you are in your journey to recovery, AKUA can help.
 We understand that life in recovery can be tough.
-If you are afraid of a relapse, seeking help for the first time or trying to get back on track, we have a program for you.
+If you are afraid of a relapse, seeking help for the first time, or trying to get back on track, we have a program for you.

 We are committed to the health and safety of you and/or your loved ones, and we are FULLY OPEN & OPERATIONAL.
 At AKUA Mind & Body, the safety of our Clients is our top priority.
 We are aware of the increased fear and anxiety among most people regarding the current pandemic.
-Hence, we are doing everything that we can to keep healthfulness and safety.
+Hence, we are doing everything that we can to keep health and safety.

 If you or someone you love is struggling with a mental health illness or substance use and addiction disorder, we can help now more than ever!
-AKUA Mind & Body provides an integrative treatment approach with multiple levels of care from detox, residential to virtual outpatient programs.
+AKUA Mind & Body provides an integrative treatment approach with multiple levels of care from detox and residential to virtual outpatient programs.
 With several facilities throughout the Sacramento Region, Los Angeles & Orange County Region, and San Diego Region, we aim to provide our clients with a solid foundation for healing and transformation.
-Gender specific and Co-ed facilities available.
+Gender-specific and Co-ed facilities are available.

 Call our 24/7 admissions helpline to seek help today!